-Part of Athora group since January 2019, Athora Belgium has been active in Belgium since 1901.

-Based in Brussels, it serves the Belgian market and provides a range of specialised life insurance solutions to retail and corporate clients in Belgium through a network of over 500 independent brokers.
+Athora Belgium has been part of the Athora Group since January 2019 and has been active in Belgium since 1901.
+Based in Brussels, it serves the Belgian market and provides a range of specialised life insurance solutions to retail and corporate clients through a network of over 500 independent brokers.
 Its product offering includes single and recurring premium savings, pensions and unit-linked life products.

-The Athora Belgium team aims to deliver more value to its c.
-370,000 customers in fulfilling their long-term insurance needs.
-On 31st of December 2022, assets under administration amounted to €11.7 billion.
+The Athora Belgium team aims to deliver more value to its c.537,000 contracts in fulfilling their long-term insurance needs.
+At 31 December 2023, assets under management and administration totalled €8.4 billion.